profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 ![J1 Jumper Location](https://github.com/profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/blob/main/images/ILI9341%202.8in%20240x320%20TFT%20Display-6.jpg)

-The module power comes in on the VCC pin.
-The module includes an on-board 3.3V regulator, so the module should normally be operated with 3.6V to 5.5V power on this pin to feed the regulator.
+The LCD module power comes in on the `VCC` pin.&nbsp; The LCD includes an on-board 3.3V regulator,&nbsp; so the LCD should normally be operated with `3.6V` to `5.5V` power on this pin to feed the regulator.&nbsp;
 Current draw is typically 55mA-60mA.

-If you would prefer to operate the module directly from a 3.3V power source, there are two solder pads labeled ‘J1’.
-By solder shorting these two pads together, the regulator is bypassed and the module can be powered directly from 3.3V.
+If you would prefer to operate the LCD module directly from a `3.3V` power source,&nbsp; there are two solder pads labeled ‘*J1*’.
+By solder shorting these two pads together,&nbsp; the 3V3 regulator is bypassed and the LCD module can be powered directly from `3.3V`.

-In general, it is best to operate the display off of 5V0 to ensure enough power is available.
-Be careful of trying to operate the display from the built-in 3.3V available on Arduino and similar microcontrollers since these power sources often have limited current capability and may overheat.
+In general,&nbsp; it is best to operate the display off of `5V0` to ensure enough power is available.&nbsp;  Be careful of trying to operate the the display from the built-in 3.3V available on Arduino and similar microcontrollers since these power sources often have limited current capability and may overheat.

-### SPI Interface:
+### LCD SPI Interface:

-This display incorporates a SPI interface which provides for fast display updates.
-It is a 4-wire interface so it includes the `CS` (Chip Select) pin.
+This LCD display incorporates a SPI interface which provides for fast display updates.&nbsp; It is a 4-wire interface,&nbsp; so it includes a `CS` _(Chip Select)_ pin.

-The Touch Screen also uses the SPI interface and CAN hook up to the same pins as the display, but uses a separate `CS` to avoid conflicts.
+The _Touch Screen_ also uses the SPI interface and _CAN_ hook up to the “same pins” as the LCD display,&nbsp; but uses a separate `CS` _(Chip Select)_ to avoid conflicts.

 For best performance the _hardware_ _SPI_ interface should be used if possible to get the fastest screen updates.